Here we give a high-level overview of the workflow required for defining and fitting a model with

 useful objects.

-using HMC is often computationally demanding, and variational Bayes can often be
+In general, Hamiltonian Monte Carlo should be used for final inference.
+Nonetheless, this is often computationally demanding, and Variational Bayes can often be

 are described in Table